sbb-design-systems/lyne-components/docs/CICD.md

 To make sure developers properly style their commit messages, we use `husky` together with `commit-lint`.

 ## Tools

-### Travis

-CI & CD is done on Travis CI.
+- Travis: CI & CD is done on Travis CI.

-### GitHub

-Travis listens to changes in any branch on this repo.
+- GitHub: Travis listens to changes in any branch on this repo.

-### Netlify

-The storybook build is deployed to Netlify.
+- Netlify: The storybook build and the deployments page are deployed to Netlify.

-### Codecov

-A report for code coverage is created for each release and uploaded to [Codecov](https://codecov.io/bash).
+- Codecov: A report for code coverage is created for each release and uploaded to [Codecov](https://codecov.io/bash).

 ## Artefacts